AugustoNicola/adekora-docs/docs/grammar/verbs.md

 ### Tense

 The [Tense](https://en.wikipedia.org/wiki/Grammatical_tense) of the verb **situates the verb in time**.
 Adèkora has a simple tense system, having only Past, Present and Future.
-Tense is marked by the use of a suffix according to the following table.
+Tense agrees with the [Gender](nouns.md#gender) of the subject (or with the Abstract Gender if the verb is [avalent](#valency)), and is marked by the use of a suffix according to the following table.

 <table class="common-table">
 	<tr>